-While global or regional economic trends can certainly impact overall performance, it is country-bycountry and credit-by-credit analysis that can bring to light the most attractive investment opportunities.
+While global or regional economic trends can certainly impact overall performance, it is country-by-country and credit-by-credit analysis that can bring to light the most attractive investment opportunities.
 This level of scrutiny, in addition to affording detailed insight into a country or company's current state, can also-and perhaps more importantly-help determine an issuer's future direction of travel.
 And it ultimately helps distinguish between issuers that are on a positive trajectory-fundamentally improving their creditworthiness and poised for potentially strong performance-and those that may be headed for greater challenges and underperformance.

 The opportunity for value creation, coupled with the expansive market and unique drivers of each sub-asset class, is also what makes EM debt an effective portfolio diversifier.
-In particular, each sub-asset class provides the potential for attractive long-term returns with varying yield, duration, and risk profiles (Figure 3).
+In particular, each sub-asset class provides the potential for attractive long-term returns with varying risk/return profiles (Figure 3).
+In addition, when looking at the long-term risk/return profiles of core asset classes, a portfolio optimization tool shows that adding EM debt to an investor's portfolio may improve the sharpe ratio compared to a portfolio that excludes EM debt.
 EM debt has also demonstrated low correlations with developed market asset classes like equities, U.S. fixed income, and global fixed income (Figure 4).
-Over time, we see these diversification benefits continuing to increase as emerging market countries with independent central banks and monetary policies become even less correlated with developed markets.
+Over time, we see these diversification benefits continuing to increase as EM countries with independent central banks and monetary policies become even less correlated with developed markets.